 Choose your area of study

-Students should reflect on their interests and aspirations before searching for an online bachelor’s in paralegal studies.
+Students should reflect on their interests and career goals before searching for an online bachelor’s in paralegal studies program.
 Whether a student plans to go on to an entry-level paralegal job or apply to law school may influence what they look for in a bachelor’s program.

 Schools typically offer either a Bachelor of Arts (BA) or a Bachelor of Science (BS) in paralegal studies.
 A BA will include more general education requirements and have a humanities emphasis.
 A BS includes more technical and applied coursework.
-There are also several specializations within paralegal studies, including criminal defense, environmental law, real estate, family law, corporate law, immigration, and intellectual property.
+Many programs will also allow you to select a concentration and focus your studies on a particular niche in this field, such as criminal defense, environmental law, real estate, family law, corporate law, immigration, or intellectual property.

 Research schools and programs

-Here are some important questions to get answered during the research phase:
+Here are some other important questions to get answered during the research phase:

 Prepare for tests and applications